rebelsky/sams-assorted-musings-reflections/_sketchbook2020.md

 _This document serves as my "sketchbook" of potential musings and rants for 2020.
 It's where I put notes on those musings.
 Since it's an electronic document, it will change regularly.
-When I finish a musing, it tends to disappear from the sketchbook._
+For example, when I finish a musing, it tends to disappear from the sketchbook;
+sometimes some traces remain._

+_The document also tends to contain other notes related to the musings and rants, such as a potential schedule of musing (one I rarely hold to) and a list of software that I want to write._

 Tentative upcoming musings
 --------------------------